Umbrella Company Mortgages

 Yes, being in an umbrella company doesn’t make getting a mortgage impossible, but it will likely reduce your pool of potential mortgage lenders.

-A significant number of lenders will not accept applications at all from contractors working through umbrella companies.
-Those who do will assess your situation on a case-by-case basis which may involve complex affordability calculations and terms.
+A significant number of lenders will not accept applications from contractors working through umbrella companies.
+Those who do will assess your situation on a case-by-case basis, which may involve complex affordability calculations and terms.

 Eligibility criteria for umbrella contractors

 The criteria will vary depending on each mortgage lender.
-The usual basic criteria around income, age, and credit history will apply, every lender will have their own additional, specific requirements, and researching them all can take considerable time and expertise.
+The usual basic criteria around income, age, and credit history will apply, and every lender will have their own additional, specific requirements.
+Researching them all can take considerable time and expertise.

-Some lenders may require you to have been a contractor for a minimum length of time, for example, 6 months, 12 months, or even longer.
-Others will specify terms around the maximum time allowed between contracts, or an amount of time that must still be left to run on your current contract.
+Some lenders may require you to have been a contractor for a minimum of time, for example, 6 months, 12 months, or even longer.
+Others will specify terms around the maximum time allowed between contracts or the amount of time remaining to run on your current contract.
 Some lenders will calculate affordability based on payslip averages, and others will look at day rates multiplied up to annual salary, but based on different assumptions about the weeks worked in any given year.

 How to start your application

-The first step to take is to make an enquiry with us and we’ll arrange for a specialist mortgage broker to contact you who can help with:
+The first step to take is to enquire with us, and we’ll arrange for a specialist mortgage broker to contact you who can help with the following:

 • Gathering together all the necessary documentary evidence and proof of income you’ll need – such as payslips from the last 3, 6, or 12 months, bank statements, and CIS vouchers